AnonymousAlligatorOSM/importer/README.md

  - New building address doesn't match old one
 - Generate changesets by tile, split by passed/failed validation

+# Tips

+- You can list command line arguments in a file (such as `args.txt` and then invoke the script with `./importer.py @args.txt`).
+That way you don't forget what arguments you use!

 # Contributing

 If you want to use this script in an import, and you make any modifications,